LinukPerera/Neural-Network-Driven-Augmented-Reality-for-Gesture-Control/README.md

 To run the scripts, install the following dependencies:

-- Python 3.6+ (3.9 recommended for compatibility with OpenCV and TensorFlow)
+- Python 3.6+ (3.9 recommended for compatibility with OpenCV and TensorFlow I have used Python 3.9.18)
 - OpenCV (`opencv-python`)
 - MediaPipe (`mediapipe`)
 - NumPy (`numpy`)